Azure Database for MySQL version support policy

 Retired MySQL engine versions not supported in Azure Database for MySQL

-As the community won't release any further bug fixes or security fixes, Azure Database for MySQL won't patch the retired database engine for any bugs or security issues or otherwise take security measures regarding it.
-However, Azure continues performing periodic maintenance and patching for the host, OS, containers, and other service-related components.
+• No further security or support updates will be provided for the retired version.
+Azure Database for MySQL will not patch the retired database engine for any bugs or security issues, and support for database engine-related issues will no longer be available.
+However, Azure will continue performing periodic maintenance and patching for the host, OS, containers, and other service-related components.

 • You won't be able to create new database servers for the retired version.
 However, you can perform point-in-time recoveries and create read replicas for your existing servers.